Formulas | Formula library

 )

-Calculate anniversary date
+Calculate the anniversary date

 This example is for a formula field to calculate a team member's work anniversary date.
 You can use the resulting field in a summary process displaying anniversaries.